 Alison studied Spanish Language & Literature in Madrid, Spain during Summer 2014.
 Participants lived with local host families, an integral part of the program that provides insights into Spanish culture and a daily opportunity for language practice.

 Students also got to experience one of the liveliest cities in the world by visiting ancient places such as Segovia from the Roman Days; Salamanca, one of the oldest universities in Europe; Avila, the medieval world city; and more.

 During the 2016 Fall semester, Kim will be studying in Amsterdam.
 Previously, Kim studied in Bali, Indonesia, with John Jay College of Criminal Justice during the Summer 2015 semester, taking courses in her major, Psychology.

-The Bali program focuses on what it means to be a person, considering gender and sexuality, and how success/failure, well-being/illness and healing are understood in the Balinese context.
-Field activities and day trips are included.
+The Bali program focused on what it means to be a person, considering gender and sexuality, and how success/failure, well-being/illness and healing are understood in the Balinese context.
+Field activities and day trips were included.

 Maureen will study Contemporary British Drama in London during Summer 2015.
 This four-week course explores the diversity of theatrical offerings in London, aiming to give students a wide-ranging, diverse and historically rich understanding of British theatre as it is practiced today in both traditional and experimental venues.

 Students attend performances ranging from Shakespeare and Restoration Comedy to classics of the modern British stage and contemporary works by leading dramatists.
 Special attention is given to the complex ways in which certain British theatrical institutions - the Royal Shakespeare Company, the National Theatre, the Old Vic, the Haymarket, and the Donmar Warehouse - present different styles of production based on varying aesthetic aspirations.